The G-dynamics of the QCPB theory: G-dynamics

 \section{G-dynamics}

-In this section, G-dynamics as a new dynamical form appears in the quantum mechanics, we mainly focus on the G-dynamics expressed by theorem \ref{t1}, that is, $\hat{w}=\frac{1}{\sqrt{-1}\hbar }{{\left[ s,\hat{H} \right]}_{QPB}}$.
-As \cite{3} already stated, the G-dynamics is only induced by the structure function $s$, and meanwhile, it's independent to the other observables.
+In this section, G-dynamics as a new dynamical form appears in the quantum mechanics, we mainly focus on the G-dynamics as a part of covariant dynamics, that is, $\hat{w}=\frac{1}{\sqrt{-1}\hbar }{{\left[ s,\hat{H} \right]}_{QPB}}$.
+As \cite{3} already stated, the G-dynamics is only induced by the geometric potential function $s$, and meanwhile, it's independent to the other observables.
 There is a clear fact of the G-dynamics taken as a different form by choosing different Hamiltonian operators, in one word, various Hamiltonian operators correspond to the multiple G-dynamics.
-Therefore, for a given wave function $\psi$, the eigenvalue equation of operator is accordingly given by $\widehat{w}\psi ={{w}}\psi$, where ${{w}}$ is the eigenvalue.
-By using definition \ref{d2}, it gets corresponding imaginary geomenergy given by definition \ref{d2}, that is, ${{E}^{\left( \operatorname{Im} \right)}}=\sqrt{-1}\hbar \hat{w}$, thusly, it then has energy spectrum given by ${{E}^{\left( \operatorname{Im} \right)}}\psi=\sqrt{-1}{{E}^{\left( g \right)}}\psi $, where ${E}^{\left( g \right)}=\hbar w$.
-Obviously, we can see that the G-dynamics is completely determined by the structure function $s$, it implies that the G-dynamics represents the properties of the spatial manifolds, in other words, the spatial manifolds has abundant activities.
+Therefore, for a given wave function $\psi$, the eigenvalue equation of operator is accordingly given by $\hat{w}\psi ={{w}}\psi$, where ${{w}}$ is the eigenvalue.
+By using definition \ref{d2}, it gets corresponding imaginary geomenergy given by definition \ref{d2}, that is, Thusly, it then has energy spectrum given by ${{E}^{\left( \operatorname{Im} \right)}}\psi=\sqrt{-1}{{E}^{\left( g \right)}}\psi $, where ${E}^{\left( g \right)}=\hbar w$.
+Obviously, we can see that the G-dynamics is completely determined by the geometric potential function $s$, it implies that the G-dynamics represents the properties of the spatial manifolds, in other words, the spatial manifolds has abundant activities.
 As a result of this point, we need to seek more clues to unlock this quantum characters.
 The classical Hamiltonian operator \eqref{eq4} or \eqref{eq15} is the first to bear the brunt to be considered in above formula.